paulosjd/snippets-exercises/generators.md

         yield from g

 **Sending data to a generator (coroutine) using `yield from`**

-*side note* `yield` must be parenthesized if not a top-level expression on RHS of an assignment.

     def writer():
         """A coroutine that writes data *sent* to it to fd, socket, etc."""